 The National Flower of Japan

 In Japan, the chrysanthemum is recognized as the national flower because it is the Imperial Emblem of Japan.
-It is printed on the cover of a Japanese passport, you can see it in Japanese embassies abroad, Shinto shrines, diplomatic buildings, and any other place where the symbolic state authority of His Majesty the Emperor should be demonstrated.
+It is printed on the cover of a Japanese passport, you can see it in Japanese embassies abroad, and Shinto shrines.
+It is also displayed on diplomatic buildings and any other place where the symbolic state authority of His Majesty the Emperor should be demonstrated.
 The origin of this symbol dates back to the time of Emperor Go-Toba (1180 – 1239), with His Majesty choosing the flower as his personal emblem.

-You can find Japanese restaurants that use culinary quality chrysanthemums to decorate food, and the flower remains a common motif in traditional Japanese arts such as porcelain decoration and kimono design.
+You can find Japanese restaurants that use culinary quality chrysanthemums to decorate food, and the flower remains a common motif in traditional Japanese arts such as ikebana, porcelain decoration, and kimono design.

 The official day of the chrysanthemum is known as Chōyō, which literally means ‘Chrysanthemum Festival’ (Kiku no Sekku), and it is one of the five sacred events in Japan.
 It is usually celebrated on the 9th of the 9th, September 9th.
-A ritual is performed both in Shinto shrines and in Buddhist temples, and the festival focuses on the desire for longevity and is often enjoyed by drinking chrysanthemum’s sake.
+A ritual is performed both in Shinto shrines and in Buddhist temples.
+The festival then focuses on the desire for longevity and is often enjoyed by drinking chrysanthemum’s sake.

 The chrysanthemum is an ornamental flower full of symbolism in many countries.
 In Asia it represents longevity, so it is also a flower that is widely used in rituals.
 When the flower is yellow, it symbolizes sunlight, heat, and, moreover, represents joy, happiness, intelligence, and energy.